-Disclaimer :The gratuity amount calculated is an estimate only, and is computed based on the information provided by you.
-The actual amount may be slightly different.
+The gratuity amount calculated is an estimate only and is computed based on the information provided by you.
+Therefore, the actual amount may be slightly different.

-The rules and calculation are prescribed by the Payment of Gratuity Act, 1972.
+The gratuity rules and calculations are prescribed by the Payment of Gratuity Act, 1972.

 Gratuity = Last drawn salary x (15/26*) x Number of years of service

-*the number of working days per month is taken as 26 days.
+*The number of working days per month is taken as 26 days.

-You can be paid a gratuity even if the organization is not covered under the Act.
+You can be paid a gratuity even if the organisation is not covered under the Act.
 If that is the case, the number of working days in a month changes to 30 days instead of 26 days.

 Gratuity = Last drawn salary x (15/30) x Number of years of service

-Gratuity = Rs 80,000 x (15/30) x 10 = Rs 4.00 lakhs
+Gratuity = Rs.
+80,000 x (15/30) x 10 = Rs.
+4.00 lakh